Dr Neil Gibson

 Many people experience emotional difficulties at some point in their lives.
 Sometimes problems may be longstanding, sometimes they occur out of the blue or because of a crisis.
 It may even me that your problem is difficult to define, or that you feel that something just 'isn't right'.
 Whatever the case, talking to a qualified psychotherapist gives you an opportunity to talk though your concerns in a confidential, non-judgmental space.
 As a trained psychotherapist I use my knowledge, skills and experience to help you deepen your understanding of yourself so that you can begin to make a positive difference to your life.

 The First Meeting

 The first session will be a chance for me to make a fuller assessment of your situation, and is an opportunity for you to see if you feel comfortable working with me and my approach to therapy.
 There is no obligation to continue.

 My Approach to Therapy

-I am the only qualified existential psychotherapist in the North East.
-The existential approach, while incorporating the general clinical applications of psychology, is primarily interested in exploring the deeper meanings of your life and suffering, so that you can live more fully and with more clarity.
+The existential approach, while incorporating the general clinical applications of psychology, is primarily interested in exploring the deeper meanings of your life and suffering, so that you can live more fully and with clearer purpose.

 Eye Movement Desensitisation Reprocessing (EMDR) is an effective treatment for people who have experienced psychological difficulties arising from traumatic experiences, such as assault, road traffic accidents, war trauma, torture, natural or man-made disasters, sexual abuse and childhood neglect.
 EMDR is also increasingly used to treat symptoms which are not necessarily trauma-related, such as panic disorder, phobias, performance anxiety, self-esteem issues and other anxiety-related disorders.